rackerlabs/docs-core-infra-user-guide/cloud-ops/troubleshoot.rst

    * :ref:`cloud-servers-product-actions`
      identifies actions you can take after a server is built.
-     It links to information about how to perform each action with available interfaces such as the Cloud Control Panel, Rack CLI, and Cloud Servers API.
+     It links to information about how to perform each action with the Cloud Control Panel and Cloud Servers API.